evazangerle/evazangerle.github.io/content/publication/peintner-tors-2024/index.md

 publishDate: '2024-11-13T14:53:09.639462Z'
 publication_types:
 - article-journal
-publication: '*ACM Trans.
-Recomm.
-Syst.*'
+publication: '*ACM Transactions on Recommder Systems*'
 doi: 10.1145/3701764
 abstract: Session-based recommendation aims to predict the next item based on a set of anonymous sessions.
 Capturing user intent from a short interaction sequence imposes